bloomberg/constant.js/README.md

 There are also convenience access methods and mutation methods supported making handling of constant object hierarchies easy.

+In general this library shares common tree branches in hierarchies.
+This goes so far as to return the same object from alteration methods that do not actually modify the object where this is easily detected.

 ## Installation

 ```shell